bmmpxf/geoserver/doc/en/user/source/security/passwd.rst

 By default, the master password is set to ``geoserver``, though for obvious reasons it is strongly recommended that the master password be changed **immediately** following any GeoServer installation.

-.. warning:: HOW TO SET THE MASTER PASSWORD.
-CAN YOU DISABLE?
+.. warning:: JUSTIN-TODO: EXPLAIN MASTER PASSWORD PROVIDER

-.. warning:: SHOULD ADD TO GS IN PROD!?
+.. warning:: SHOULD ADD THIS INFO TO GS IN PROD!

 .. _sec_passwd_policy: